Everything you need to know before welcoming a puppy into your life

 But the truth is that it is going to be my baby, that I want it more than them.
 And I couldn’t be more excited.
 Our family circumstances mean that we have to buy a puppy rather than the better option of rescuing or fostering a dog which is usually encouraged.
 This life-changing event has been on the cards for a long time — we wanted to wait until our youngest was almost six years old.
 Her birthday is in November.

-There has been a lot of criticism for the surge in pet ownership during lockdown.
-Some rescue centers believe that once people’s circumstances change and they return to their “normal life” or back to working outside of the home, that pets are the ones who will be left confused or worse, given away.
+There was a lot of criticism for the surge in pet ownership during lockdown.
+Some rescue centers believe that once people’s circumstances changed and they returned to their “normal life”, that pets are the ones who will be left confused or worse, given away.

 Do your research

 There are a lot of unreputable puppy sellers out there delighted to overbreed and take your cash.
 As you embark on your puppy journey, make sure you choose a breeder that is registered with the IKC (Irish Kennel Club) and who is happy to let you see how your forever friend spent his or her first few weeks.
 A good breeder will give you tips about the personalities of the puppies in a litter and match you to one that suits your needs best.

 If you like nothing more than hiking every weekend, a more energetic puppy might be for you.
 A curious but self-assured puppy might be more biddable when it comes to training.
 A family pet might have different needs.

 “Look for a puppy who is happy to engage with you but also happy to move away”.

 Cathy Matthews is a dog trainer and CEO of WonderPaws.
 She encourages people to take the time to observe the litter before choosing.
 “I would speak to the breeder who knows these pups and how their personalities have developed in the first few weeks.
 Ask him to recommend a calmer, more thoughtful puppy rather than a shy or boisterous type.